Fiskardo

 Fiskardo (Φισκάρδο, also Fiscardo or in the past Viscardo) is a village and a community on the Ionian island of Kefalonia, Greece.
 It is part of the municipal unit of Erisos.
 It is the northernmost port of Kefalonia, a short distance from Ithaca.
 Fiskardo has a small and diminishing fishing fleet.
 The coast around Fiskardo is mainly rocky with numerous pebble-beached coves.
 The port serves ferry routes to the ports of Frikes (Ithaca) and Lefkada.
 It is 5 km north of Vasilikades, 24 km north of Sami and 32 km north of Argostoli.
 Cephalonia International Airport is 61 km to the south, by road (about 1½ hours).
 The community of Fiskardo consists of the villages Fiskardo, Evreti, Katsarata, Matsoukata and Tselentata.

 Fiskardo is also the name of the two kilometre long bay in which the port is located.
 Fiskardo and the dense forest in the surrounding area have been declared areas of great natural beauty and are protected under Greek law.
 In recent years a small tourist industry has developed, centred on luxury villas in the area around the village.

+In 2026, Fiskardo was the first destination for the travellers in the 2026 series of the BBC programme Race Across the World.